 I was first licensed in 2005 in New Jersey as a Technician, and then upgraded to General in 2008 in Georgia.
 I really didn't start operating untill April 2009.I upgraded to Extra in Nov 2009 also in Georgia.
 I was interested in Ham Radio as a teenager, but never got a license.
 So I had a late start in this great hobby.

 My main radio is a Elecraft K3 with a P3 panadapter.My antennas are a K4KIO Hexagonal Beam at 35 ft mounted on my chimney, a CarolinaWindom 80M Compact (6-80m) OCF folded Dipole with a vertical radiator which is at 60 ft and runs E-W. I also have a160M dipole at 35 ft that has one leg running E-W and one N-S. I use an LDG Z11 Pro Auto Tuner on the 160M dipole.
-I use a Heil GM5 desk mic and Ham Radio Deluxe and the HRD Logbook; and a micorHam digikeyer II interface for Digital Modes.
+I use a Heil GM5 desk mic and Ham Radio Deluxe and the HRD Logbook; and a micorHam Digikeyer II interface for Digital Modes.
 I have a Yaesu FT 7800 dual band (2M and 70cm) using a Diamond X200A vertical 1/4 wave dipole mounted in my attic.
 I use a T2 Open Tracker with the FT 7800 and it serves as a Digipeater and as an APRS iGate.
-My HT is a Kenwood TH-D72A which I also use in my vehicle augmented, with a Mirage dual band amplifier and mag mount Diamond antenna, as my mobile rig.
-For CW I use Vibproplex Iambic Deluxe, a Bencher BY-1 or a J-38 straight key.
-My " Go Kit" radio is a Yaesu FT-450, a tripod mounted Hamstick rotatable dipole, includes a straight key for CW, signalink USB for digital modes, and 12v- three battery AGM kit.
+My HT is a Icom ID-51A which I also use in my vehicle augmented, with a Mirage dual band amplifier and mag mount Diamond antenna, as my mobile rig.
+For CW I use Vibproplex Iambic Deluxe, or a J-38 straight key.
+My " Go Kit" radio is a Yaesu FT-450, a tripod mounted Hamstick rotatable dipole or a Carolina Windom 6-40M OCF dipole, signalink USB for digital modes, and 12v- three battery AGM kit.

 My current interests are primaryly HF DX, improving my CW; and lots of digital modes including PSK-31, WSPR, JT65-HFand JT-9, RTTY and APRS.
-I sometimes get time to do FM LEO Satellites using a portable rig with an Arrow dual band antenna.
+I enjoy contesting, particularly RTTY DX contests and sometimes get time to do FM LEO Satellites using a portable rig with an Arrow dual band antenna.
 I belong to ARRL, OMISS (6925), SKCC (6518).
 FISTS (15397), NAQCC(4703), QRP ARCI (14489) and my local club is the Coastal Amatuer Radio Society ( CARS) in Savannah, GA.

 I prefer to QSL direct and will reply to all, SASE not requird.
 I reguarly upload to LOTW and eQSL; but don't often get to QRZ logbook entries.